aehparta/libe/README.md

 ## Status

-I am starting to feel that the following will be well enough designed and can be considered stable soon:
+I am starting to feel that the following are well enough designed and can be considered stable soon:

 * Build system
 * System setup